mzmine/mzmine_documentation/docs/module_docs/tools_simsef/simsef.md

 compound annotations.
 To use the SIMSEF tool, the prmMALDI prototype instrument control software is required, which is distributed by Bruker Daltonics to cooperation partners.

+**Note:** :warning: Due to the size of IMS-MS imaging data, we recommend to use 10,000-40,000 pixels in your MS1 run for SIMSEF experiments

 ## Parameters

 ### Feature lists